SourcePot/sms/README.md

 ## The App

-The App provides to the Datapool administrator:
+The App provides the Datapool administrator with HTML-forms for:

 * editing credentials to access MessageBird,
 * checking the balance with MassageBird and